-Associate Professor and Director, Institute on Domestic Violence and Sexual Assault
+Professor, Associate Dean for Research, and Director, Institute on Domestic Violence and Sexual Assault

-Noël Bridget Busch-Armendariz, is an Associate Professor at the School of Social Work at The University of Texas at Austin teaching graduate courses in administration and planning, social policy, research, and domestic violence.
-Dr. Busch-Armendariz is the Principal Investigator of the UT Institute on Domestic Violence and Sexual Assault.
+Noël Bridget Busch-Armendariz is a full Professor at the School of Social Work at The University of Texas at Austin teaching graduate courses in administration and planning, social policy, research, and domestic violence.
+Dr. Busch-Armendariz is the Associate Dean for Research and Principal Investigator of the UT Institute on Domestic Violence and Sexual Assault.
 IDVSA is a collaboration of the School of Social Work, the School of Nursing, and the School of Law with over a 150 affiliate community organizations.
 Since joining UT ten years ago, Dr. Busch-Armendariz has managed $4.25 million dollars of external funding and currently or previously directed research for the federal National Institute of Justice, Office of Victims of Crime, Office of Violence Against Women, Texas Office of the Attorney General, the Texas Association Against Sexual Assault, and the Texas Health and Human Service Commission.
 Last year she managed six research projects investigating domestic violence, sexual assault, and human trafficking, and resiliency in child welfare works.
 Dr. Busch-Armendariz’s areas of specialization are interpersonal violence, refugees, victims of human trafficking and asylees, and international social work.

 Prior to moving to Austin, Dr. Busch-Armendariz was the Director of Research and Special Projects and the Interim Director of the South Carolina Coalition Against Domestic Violence and Sexual Assault.
 Dr. Busch-Armendariz has more than 19 years experience working to end violence against women and their children and has worked as a battered woman’s advocate, support group leader, program director, and registered lobbyist.
 She has worked directly with incarcerated battered women who killed their batterers and regularly facilitates therapeutic support groups.
 She also regularly trains professionals on issues of violence against women and their children at local, state, and national meetings and conferences and has published many articles on the topic.
 She regularly teaches child welfare workers about the links between child maltreatment and domestic violence and adult protective service workers about sexual abuse of vulnerable adults.